Thanbyuzayat - Burma

 At the same time, work ceased on the railway line which had been intended to link Moulmein (64 kms away) with Bangkok.

 In January 1943 a hospital Camp was organised for sick POWs, then numbering about 600.
+It became a target for Alalied Air attacks because it was a Japanese rail junction with supplies.
+Several air-raids resulted in POW injuries and deaths.
 In March the sick were transferred to a new hospital camp at Reptu because of a air bombing raid just a few kilometres away.
 In May Reptu Hospital Camp was closed and the sick were transferred back to Thanbuzyat.

 With the hospital camp and admin situated close to the railway marshalling yards and workshops they were subjected to Allied bombing raids in June there were numerous casualties, causing the camp to be evacuated and POWs and sick were marched to camps further down the line where hospitals had been set up.